adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #120 Going to finisht the Week-4 and Week-5 HW this weekend.

 #121 Added another book to the reading list.
 Trying to change the CSS so that it's not so crowded at the top.

+#122 Almost done with the HW for Week-4.
+Should be able to wrap it up tomorrow and submit.